By Photo Aid

 Manual review of every photo by a human expert to ensure compliance with official government standards

-Automated cropping, resizing, and background removal to meet ICAO9303 standards
+Automated system that crops, resizes, and adjusts background to meet ICAO9303 standards

-Preset templates for passports, visas, and IDs across 150+ countries
+Presets for passports, visas, and ID cards across 150+ countries

 How much does it cost?